zahra-raha/read-first/README.md

 - The site salogan and mativational statement are taken from - https://sloganshub.org/slogan-about-reading/
 - Book informations are taken from - https://thegreatestbooks.org/
 - The icons in the footer are taken from - https://fontawesome.com/
+- The quiz questions are from - https://triviaquiznight.com/books-quiz-questions-and-answers/ and - https://www.ultimatequizquestions.com/book-trivia-questions/

 ### Media
 - All images used except favicon and logos are taken from - https://unsplash.com/